Metadrop/behat-contexts/README.md

         - extra-analytics-service.com
 ```

-Steps included in this context:
+#### Steps

-- **Then I accept cookies**: Accept cookie banner with default options.
+- **Then I accept cookies**: Accept cookies by clicking the accept button in cookie popup or banner.

+- **Then I reject cookies**: Reject cookies by clicking the reject button in cookie popup or banner.

 - **Then the cookies of :type type have not been loaded**: Assert the cookies of a specific category are not present.